Transparency

 • Most German debit cards are free because they are included with your bank account.
 However, fees may apply for account management and card transactions, such as cash withdrawals or international payments.

-• Premium debit cards from providers like N26 or Revolut offer attractive extras, including insurance, cashback, and lounge access at airports.
+• Premium debit cards from providers like N26 or Revolut offer attractive extras, including insurance, cashback, shopping benefits, or the option to purchase discounted airport lounge access.

 Annual fee